 Since 1998, he has been working in the field of Bioinformatics and Computational Biology, and has spent time at the EMBL (Heidelberg, Germany), in 1998, and at the Mount Sinai School of Medicine (New York, USA), in 2000-2001, as visiting Professor.
 He has also been a visiting Scientist at the Dana Farber Cancer Institute (DFCI) and the Harvard Medical School (HMS) (Boston, USA), with several research stays from 2009 to 2017, and an ongoing scientific collaboration.

 Dr. De Las Rivas has participated in 44 official funded Research Projects over his scientific career and has published 125 research articles in Scientific Journals that are in ISI-JCR.
 These articles have a total Cumulative Impact Factor (CIF) of 702.55 as of January 2019.
 At present, he has an h-index = 43 according to Google Scholar.
 An overview of his publications can be found here.

 Working Group 1 Leader

-DI Thomas Mohr holds a MSc in food- and biotechnology from the University of Life Sciences Vienna and has a decade-long experience in cell culture (focusing on design of isolation and culturing techniques) in combination with immunotechniques (design and establishment).
+Dr. Thomas Mohr holds M. Sci. and Dr. nat. techn. in food- and biotechnology from the University of Life Sciences Vienna and has a decade-long experience in cell culture (focusing on design of isolation and culturing techniques) in combination with immunotechniques (design and establishment).
 Furthermore, he has a solid base in bioinformatics, especially in the field of biological context of mass throughput data.
 His work has resulted in various patents and scientific papers.
-Currently, Thomas Mohr is finishing his PhD thesis on the interaction between angiogenesis and inflammation and is cooperating in numerous projects with universities and pharmaceutical companies.
+Thomas Mohr has defended a PhD thesis on the interaction between angiogenesis and inflammation and is cooperating in numerous projects with universities and pharmaceutical companies.